 Ardei copți refers to a type of Romanian roasted pepper salad.
 It’s a simple side dish or spread made with roasted bell peppers seasoned with salt and doused in a mixture of vinegar and olive oil.
 Optionally, it can be topped with slices of garlic before serving.

-Ardei copți pairs well with salată de vinete and makes a delicious accompaniment to Romanian meat dishes and crusty bread.
+Ardei copți pairs well with salată de vinete.
+It’s often eaten with Romanian meat dishes and as a spread on crusty bread.

 5. Varză Călită